patawee-erc/patawee-erc/README.md

 Development, Automation & Asset Management
 - Developed and deployed lightweight web applications using HTML, CSS, and JavaScript to streamline internal workflows, data filtering, and office administrative tasks.
+- Built and integrated cloud-based backend solutions using Google Firebase for database management, user authentication, and secure data storage in web apps.
+- Developed automation workflows and custom internal tools using Google Apps Script to extend Google Workspace capabilities and enhance productivity.
+- Leveraged Generative AI workflows using Stable Diffusion and ComfyUI to automate and accelerate custom image generation, asset creation, and design prototyping.
 - Integrated AI technologies and automation solutions (such as OCR capabilities and smart data processing) to improve operational efficiency and reduce manual tasks.
 - Handled IT Asset Management & Procurement, including inventory tracking, evaluating hardware/software upgrades, and coordinating with external vendors for maintenance and repairs.